Securing Non-Human Identities with Immutable Infrastructure

 Tools and Technologies for Immutable NHI Security

-- Image Builders: Tools like HashiCorp Packer automate the creation of identical machine images for multiple platforms Source: HashiCorp.
-Packer simplifies the process of creating consistent, secure base images by defining image configurations as code.
-This ensures that every image is built according to a predefined specification, reducing the risk of human error.
+• Image Builders: Tools like HashiCorp Packer automate making identical machine images for lots of platforms.
+Packer makes it easy to create consistent, secure base images by defining image setups as code.
+This ensures every image is built according to a set plan, reducing the chance of human mistakes.
+Packer can securely inject credentials into an image by using encrypted variables or by integrating with secrets management tools during the build process.

 resource "aws_instance" "example" {